isaaclyman/pooty/README.md

 `Pooty(string ModelName)`: This is useful in the browser console.
 It will log a full model object to the console, giving a snapshot of application state.

 `Pooty.utility.check(var, [string], string)`: Accepts a variable, an array of `typeof` strings, and a function signature as a string.
 Asserts that the variable type matches at least one of the `typeof` strings, and throws an error if it doesn't.
 Uses the function signature as part of the error message.
 Use this to implement type safety in your app.

+# TO DO

+The following things are not yet implemented in Pooty:

+- **Capturing view templates**.
+Will need to find, save and hide template blocks on page load.
+Save them as properties of `Pooty.templates` by name.

+- **Loading external view templates**.
+Ensure that the controllers don't run until all the templates have been gotten.

+- **Inserting view templates**.
+Only worry about the ones visible at page load; `bucket` templates can be handled on the fly.

+- **Bucket and friends**.
+Teach Pooty how to add and remove templated nodes inside of a `bucket` when the state changes.
+Make sure `bucket` selection is handled well.

+- **Mutate**.
+Both `input` and `url` ought to have a `mutate` method for incoming data.

+- **Null selectors**.
+For state-only data which is not bound to the view, Pooty should not attempt to update or get the view.

+- **Unit tests**.
+Priorities are 1) simplicity, and 2) complete code coverage.
+All code should run without errors.

+- **Demo page**.
+All functions should be demonstrated in a simple manner.

+- **Documentation**.
+Non-technical information will be moved to the /documentation site.

+- **To-do application**.
+Create a simple to-do application for comparison with other frameworks.

 # Technical Q&A